-MODE BUTTON
+MODE SWITCH

-The MODE button 1 is located on the front side of the left handlebar controls.
+The Mode switch 4 is located on the front side of the left handlebar controls.
 With the ignition switch on, use the MODE button to toggle through the modes of the multi-function display.

-Use the MODE button to set the display units to either standard or metric units of measurement.
+Use the Mode switch to set the display units to either standard or metric units of measurement.
 See the Multi-Function Display (MFD) section for details.